MYTH: You have to wait until November to join a Medicare Supplement plan.

 With so many Medicare Supplement providers to choose from, it’s no wonder folks are surprised when they can get Medigap at a competitive price at any age.

 Do You Need to Apply for Medicare Supplement Every Year?

 In the rare case that your insurer stops offering your plan, you will be informed well in advance.
-You’ll be able to join any Medicare Supplement plan at the lowest possible rate through a Special Enrollment Period.
+You’ll be able to join any Medicare Supplement plan at the lowest possible rate.
 Even if you have a plan that’s no longer offered (like Plan J), you’ll be able to buy into that same plan if you can find a carrier who offers it.

 When Can You Change Medicare Supplement Plans?